section-engineering-education/engineering-education/articles/getting-started-with-metasploit -framework/index.md

 ### Getting started with Metasploit Framework
-Due to numerous cases of cyber insecurity, companies have now adopted to hiring hackers and security specialists to test their systems for **vulnerabilities**.
-Hackers therefore perform a penetration testing on the systems by use of various tools, one of which is commonly used is Metasploit Framework.
+Due to numerous cases of cyber insecurity, companies have now adopted hiring hackers and security specialists to test their systems for **vulnerabilities**.
+Hackers, therefore, perform a penetration test on the systems by use of various tools, one of which is commonly used is Metasploit Framework.

-**Metasploit Framework** is a powerful penetration-testing tool used by ethical hackers and cyber criminals to examine a system's vulnerability to network.
+**Metasploit Framework** is a powerful penetration-testing tool used by ethical hackers and cybercriminals to examine a system's vulnerability to the network.

-It is considered the most useful security auditing tool since it contains information gathering tools, web vulnerability plugins, modules and exploit development environment.
+It is considered the most useful security auditing tool since it contains information-gathering tools, web vulnerability plugins, modules, and an exploit development environment.

+In this tutorial, we will be learning how to install Metasploit Framework on your machine and also run some major commands.
+But before running any command on Metasploit, one should first scan their targets' network for vulnerabilities and gather the necessary information to perform an exploit.
+To learn how to scan your targets, go through the [Introduction to Nmap](https://www.section.io/engineering-education/nmap-network-scanner) tutorial linked.

 ### Installing Metasploit Framework
-In most cases, Metasploit Framework is pre-installed in Kali Linux(most recommended OS for penetration-testing).
+In most cases, the Metasploit Framework is pre-installed in Kali Linux(the most recommended OS for penetration testing).
 For cases where it is missing, follow through for a successful installation.

 * First, start the terminal and run the command below.
 Enter your password when prompted: